-EU Procurement Rules apply where the value of a contract exceeds the relevant threshold.
+The Public Contracts Regulations 2015 procurement procedures apply where the value of a contract exceeds the relevant EU threshold.
 These thresholds are reviewed from time to time by the EU.
 Up to date figures and advice on which threshold applies can be confirmed by the Corporate Procurement Manager.
-The relevant thresholds will be published on the Council's intranet under Procurement.

-EU Rules define the classification of "Supply", "Service" and "Works" contracts.
+The Regulations define the classification of "Supply", "Service" and "Works" contracts.
 Where a contract covers more than one classification it is usually classified according to its predominant purpose.

-EU Rules define how the value of a contract is assessed for the purposes of the EU Thresholds.
-The various EU procurement procedures include some defined timescales which are mandatory.
+The Regulations define how the value of a contract is assessed for the purposes of the EU Thresholds.
+The various procurement procedures include some defined timescales which are mandatory.
 These include minimum times for the receipt of requests to tender and for receipt of tenders.

 The OJEU Notice must be submitted in the prescribed form and be published in the Official Journal of the European Union (OJEU).
-The Corporate Procurement Manager can advise on the application of the EU Rules.
+The Corporate Procurement Manager can advise on the application of the Regulations.

-Four procurement procedures are available for OJEU procurements regulated by the Public Contracts Regulations 2006:
+Five procurement procedures are available for OJEU procurements regulated by the Public Contracts Regulations 2015: